 The aircraft exploded in midair with the wreckage falling to earth at 11:40 hrs about 500 m (1600 ft) west of Schmalgraf, near Kelmis in Belgium.

 S/Sgt.
 Barney was blown out of the aircraft when it exploded.
 He believed that the six crew who perished did not bail out.

 Shot down by enemy fighters (Hauptmann Von Bonin,Oberleutnant Barte and Leutnant Witzke), the aircraft crashed at Herbesthal Lontzen, 500 meters west of Schmalgraf, near Kelmis, west of Aachen, Belgium.

 Much has been written about the 'Legend' of the 100th Bomb Group being 'picked on' or singled out by the Luftwaffe for punishment because a 100th Group B 17 had, during the Regensburg raid, pulled out of formation with battle damage and then lowered its wheels in a supposed token of surrender.
 Then, when approached by several Luftwaffe fighter aircraft, its gunners were supposed to have opened fire and shot down several of the German planes.

-Grave of Cpt.
+Above Grave marker for Capt.
 Robert Knox (Courtesy of 100th Bomb Group Foundation via Michel Beckers)